FusionAuth/fusionauth-example-laravel-single-sign-on/README.md

 ## Prerequisites
 You will need the following things properly installed on your computer.

+* [Git](http://git-scm.com/): Presumably you already have this on your machine if you are looking at this project locally; if not, use your platform's package manager to install git, and `git clone` this repo.
+* [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/): For standing up FusionAuth from within a Docker container.
+(You can [install it other ways](https://fusionauth.io/docs/v1/tech/installation-guide/), but for this example you'll need Docker.)

 ## Installation
 1. Clone this repository
     ```shell